Ivermectin: Veterinary use

 Ivermectin is routinely used to control parasitic worms in the gastrointestinal tract of ruminant animals.
 These parasites normally enter the animal when it is grazing, pass the bowel, and set and mature in the intestines, after which they produce eggs that leave the animal via its droppings and can infest new pastures.
-Ivermectin is only effective in killing some of these parasites, this is because of an increase in anthelmintic resistance.
+Ivermectin is only effective in killing some of these parasites, because of an increase in anthelmintic resistance.
 This resistance has arisen from the persistent use of the same anthelmintic drugs for the past 40 years.
+Additionally, the use of Ivermectin for livestock has a profound impact on dung beetles, such as T. lusitanicus, as it can lead to acute toxicity within these insects.

 In dogs, ivermectin is routinely used as prophylaxis against heartworm.
 Dogs with defects in the P-glycoprotein gene (MDR1), often collie-like herding dogs, can be severely poisoned by ivermectin.
 The mnemonic "white feet, don't treat" refers to Scotch collies that are vulnerable to ivermectin.
 Some other dog breeds (especially the Rough Collie, the Smooth Collie, the Shetland Sheepdog, and the Australian Shepherd), also have a high incidence of mutation within the MDR1 gene (coding for P-glycoprotein) and are sensitive to the toxic effects of ivermectin.
-Clinical evidence suggests kittens are susceptible to ivermectin toxicity.
+For dogs, the insecticide spinosad may have the effect of increasing the toxicity of ivermectin.

 A 0.01% ivermectin topical preparation for treating ear mites in cats is available.
+Clinical evidence suggests 7-week-old kittens are susceptible to ivermectin toxicity.

 Ivermectin is sometimes used as an acaricide in reptiles, both by injection and as a diluted spray.
 While this works well in some cases, care must be taken, as several species of reptiles are very sensitive to ivermectin.
 Use in turtles is particularly contraindicated.

 A characteristic of the antinematodal action of ivermectin is its potency: for instance, to combat Dirofilaria immitis in dogs, ivermectin is effective at 0.001 milligram per kilogram of body weight when administered orally.

-For dogs, the insecticide spinosad may have the effect of increasing the toxicity of ivermectin.